Azure/KAN/docs/api/quick_start/deploy_solution_to_azure_iot_edge.md

-# Symphony Quick Start - Deploying a simulated temperature sensor Solution to an Azure IoT Edge device
+# Symphony Quickstart: Deploying a simulated temperature sensor solution to an Azure IoT Edge device

 Ready to jump into actions right away?
 This quick start walks you through the steps of setting up a new Symphony control plane on your Kubernetes cluster and deploying a new Symphony solution instance to an Azure IoT Edge device.

+> [!NOTE]
-> **NOTE**: The following steps are tested under a Ubuntu 20.04.4 TLS WSL system on Windows 11.
+> The following steps are tested under a Ubuntu 20.04.4 TLS WSL system on Windows 11.
 However, they should work for Linux, Windows, and MacOS systems as well.

 ![IoT Edge](../../assets/quick-start-iot-edge.png)

 ## 0. Prerequisites

 * [Helm 3](https://helm.sh/)
-* [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/) is configured with the Kubernetes cluster you want to use as the default context
+* [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/): Configured with the Kubernetes cluster you want to use as the default context.
 * [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/)

 ## 1. Deploy Symphony using Helm

 The easiest way to install Symphony is to use Helm: